+CURRENT SETBACK REDUCED SETBACK

+FRONT YARD 20' DEPENDS

+SIDE YARD 7' 5'

+REAR YARD 10' 5' (if required parking accessed from alley)

-entrances that face the front of a property abutting the street right-of-way shall be set back at least 10 feet behind the primary front façade of the house.
+Front yard setbacks may be reduced to match existing prevailing conditions on the street or surrounding neighborhood, as determined on a case-by-case basis.
+Attached or detached garages and/or carports with entrances that face the front of a property abutting the street right-of-way shall be set back at least 10 feet behind the primary front façade of the house.
 This maintains the existing character of the neighborhood.
 Side yard setbacks in many of these neighborhoods were historically 5 feet, therefore the requirement will be reduced from 7 feet to match this standard.

+FRONT YARD SETBACKS IN EXISTING NEIGHBORHOODS

-Historically, most residential properties located within the infill area were developed with alley access; resulting in many garages constructed at the rear of the property.
+Historically, residential properties located within the infill area were developed with alley access; resulting in many garages constructed at the rear of the property.
 Over the years, many properties were provided curb-cuts along the roadways to provide access from the primary roadway.
-To reinforce the character and functional relationships of these established neighborhoods, the City's policy is that within the IO on blocks where residential properties can be accessed via an alley, new curb cuts will be discouraged.
+To reinforce the character and functional relationships of these established neighborhoods, the City's policy is that within the IO, no additional curb cuts will be permitted where they do not currently exist.
 Therefore, vehicular access to the property will be provided through the alley.
 However, if a curb cut exists on a property, the property owner may utilize that access point.
-Where new curb cuts are allowed, they shall be limited to 10' in width and located to minimize the impact on on-street parking.
 As an incentive to utilizing the alley, a rear yard setback reduction from 10 feet to 5 feet will be provided when required parking (including a garage, carport, or accessory dwelling unit) is accessed from the alley.

+COMMERCIAL DISTRICTS

-COMMERCIAL DISTRICTS Similar to residential neighborhoods, it is imperative that infill development within commercial districts fit into the existing context, avoiding abrupt changes in the established character of the neighborhood.
+Similar to residential neighborhoods, it is imperative that infill development within commercial districts fit into the existing context, avoiding abrupt changes in the established character of the neighborhood.
 In order to address this concern, staff will allow reductions in the required setback from the public right-of-way to match the existing conditions along the streetscape.
 To maintain existing character, the setback becomes a build-to line to ensure front façades along the street are aligned.
 Along historically pedestrian-oriented commercial streets such as 4th Avenue, 8th Street, and 3rd Street, this approach will allow new construction to orient the building to the street and place the parking at the rear or side of the property.

+FLEXIBLE STANDARDS

-FLEXIBLE STANDARDS The first group of incentives focuses on increases the flexibility of development standards to allow a wider range of design options in how the lots can be used.
+The first group of incentives focuses on increases the flexibility of development standards to allow a wider range of design options in how the lots can be used.
 Development standards are established by the Zoning Code and vary by zoning district.
 These standards, such as setbacks, lot coverage, and parking standards, were developed to mitigate impacts on neighboring properties and to establish consistency for future development.

 The first three incentives in this section focus on increasing the buildable area of the site as much as possible.
 The next four focus on easing other development requirements that make new construction or redevelopment more difficult or more expensive.

-INCREASED LOT COVERAGE The current lot coverage standards identified in the residential zoning districts typically range between 35% and 50%.
+INCREASED LOT COVERAGE

+The current lot coverage standards identified in the residential zoning districts typically range between 35% and 50%.
 Development on many parcels within the IO do not meet minimum lot size requirements.
 As a result, many of these lots are limited in the amount of buildable area permitted.
 Therefore, for residential lots in the IO, lot coverage may be increased by 15 percentage points.
 For example, if the current standard allows for